tonykhbo/openshift4-workshop-101/workshop/content/labs/06-replication-recovery.md

 command terminated with exit code 137
 ```

-Do it again - shell in and execute the same command to kill node
+Repeat the process: Shell in and execute the same command to kill node.

-Try to shell in again after the command, and you should see this message instead
+After executing the pkill command, attempt to shell in again, and you should see this message instead:

 ```
 error: unable to upgrade connection: container not found
 ```